New! LIVE Webinar – Complete both sessions for 15 Hours (1.5 CEUs)

 VENUE LOCATION MAPClick image to access Google Maps.

-This course meets the criteria for 15 hours that can be applied toward the NTNCB Neonatal Therapy Certification.
+Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses for 15 Contact Hours (1.5 CEUs).
+This course meets the criteria for 15 hours that can be applied toward the Neonatal Therapy National Certification